 - Copying text exactly how it appears in a book or from a website is called plagiarism.

 - Students should use their own words to complete the following portions of the Literary Competition presentation:

-- Plot Summary
+- o Plot Summary

-- Conflict
+- o Conflict

-- Solution or Resolution
+- o Solution or Resolution

-- Author(s) Study
+- o Author(s) Study

-- Text Summary
+- o Text Summary

-- Author's Purpose
+- o Author's Purpose

-- Topic Study
+- o Topic Study

 - Projects can be disqualified at any level if the information is found to be plagiarized.

-FICTION GUIDE
+FICTION CHECKLIST